Pandaqi/Pandaqi-Tutorials/pandaqi-tutorials/content/writing/creative-writing/character/the-self-contradiction/index.md

 With this simple technique, you can get a character with a wide range of (competing or contradicting) traits.
 But it makes sense and is understandable to the audience, creating empathy and interest.

+This is also a great way to _show_ who a character is without telling the audience directly: by creating a contrast or contradiction between how they _portray themselves_ and who they _truly are_.

+You might call this the trait of a **good character arc**: the whole story builds to the moment when somebody's _true_ character is finally revealed.
+The thing that was inside them all along finally comes out during a twist, or climax, or impactful conflict.
+(Could be good---which looks like a change into a better person---or bad---creating the antihero or the fall from grace.)

+{{% example %}}
+Han Solo in Star Wars constantly says he only cares about himself and has this air of narcissism and egoism around him.
+But his actions constantly show that he helps others, until he finally ends up being a crucial piece in victory over the empire.
+Under pressure, near the climax of the story, his _true_ character has shown itself.
+Such contrast creates interesting character.
+{{% /example %}}

 ## Now write!

 Write a story with characters developed using this technique.
 Use level 1 for most characters, but level 2 for the main character(s).